joaovmundel/smart-management/src/libs/profile/README.md

-# home
+# profile

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test home` to execute the unit tests.
+Run `nx test profile` to execute the unit tests.